LicketySplit695/Notes/Computer_Related_Notes/Job_Related/DotNet/C-Sharp/5_OOP-Encapsulation.md

 ### Initializing objects with properties

-* For classes that has public writeable properties or public fields, we may use the object initialization syntax:
+* For classes that has public write-able properties or public fields, we may use the object initialization syntax:

   ```c#
   // Inside main method